HugoM4/Diamond/README.md

 # Diamond
-Creating diamonds using iterative principles
+Creating diamonds using iterative principles in C++